 The type of plastic that would ultimately be used for food containers was developed by Earl Tupper in 1938.
 Marketed after WWII as a new lightweight, unbreakable and airtight alternative for food storage, initial hardware and retail store sales were slow.
 In 1948 the Tupperware company, realizing that many potential consumers didn’t fully […]

 Summary of 1948 events in Czechoslovakia from MACROHISTORY Feb 8 – The Czechoslovakian Communist party, in cooperation with the General Confederation of Labor and left-wing Social Democrats, is preparing measures to nationalize apartment houses, office buildings and department stores.
-Feb 13 – Czechoslovakia’s parliament passes a resolution demanding a report from the Minister of […]
+Feb 13 – Czechoslovakia’s parliament passes a resolution demanding a report from the Minister of the Interior […]

 In April 1948 sixteen nations joined the Marshall Plan’s economic cooperation organization.
 In the Cold War atmosphere, Eastern European countries in the Soviet sphere that did not join were Czechoslovakia, Poland, Bulgaria, Romania, Hungary and Albania.
 Finland also did not join, to avoid antagonizing the Soviet Union.
 MARSHALL PLAN EXPENDITURES